richardegil/jb-favorites/README.md

 ## TODO
 * Move data into external file to be imported
 * Create Dropzone component for better reusability
+* Add way for the user to store their rankings
 * Better responsive support
 * Better styling to match brand